Bushell-lab/Ribo-seq/README.md

 - read length distribution peaking at 28-30nt
 - strong periodicity
-- strong enrichment of reads within the CDS and depletion of reads within the 3'UTR From these plots you can then determine what read lengths you want include in your downstream analysis for DE and codon level analyses.
-The offset plots should also allow you to offset the plots so that the start of the read is the first nt of the P-site with which that RPF was positioned at.
-It is likely that different read lengths will require slightly different offsets.
-This is typically 12-13nt, as the first peak of reads usually aligns 12-13nt upstream of the start codon and these reads are aligned with the start codon in the P-site.
+- strong enrichment of reads within the CDS and depletion of reads within the 3'UTR

+From these plots you can then determine what read lengths you want include in your downstream analysis for DE and codon level analyses.
+The offset plots should also allow you to offset the start position of the reads, so that the start of the read is the first nt of the codon positioned within the P-site of the ribosome which was protecting that RPF.
+This can be determined from the position at which the first peak of reads is observed just upstream of the start codon, as these reads correspond to RPFs which were protected by ribosomes with the P-site situated at the start codon.
+This is typically 12-13nt, but it is likely that different read lengths will require slightly different offsets.

 **Once you are happy that the data has been processed properly you should delete the following intermediary files that are no longer required**
 - <cutadapt.fastq> files generated from *RPFs_1_adaptor_removal.sh*
 - <cdhitdup.fastq> files generated from *RPFs_2_deduplication.sh*
 - <UMI_removed.fastq> files generated from *RPFs_3_UMI_removal.sh*

 **Do not delete the raw <.fastq> files**

+### Extract final counts
+Once you know what read lengths and offsets to use, you can use these values with the ***RPFs_8_Extract_final_counts.sh*** script to create a final <.counts> file that contains only the specified read lengths with the specified offsets applied.
+The script makes a <.counts> file for the best and all alignments seperately. **For DE expression it is then best to use all alignments, and then select the most abundant transcript per gene (based on the total RNA-seq data) during the DEseq2 analysis.
+For codon level analyses which is done transcriptome wide, it is best to use the best mappings.**

 ### Summing CDS counts
-Once you know what read lengths and offsets to use, you can use these values with the ***RPFs_8_Extract_final_counts.sh*** script to create a final <.counts> file that contains only the specified read lengths with the specified offsets applied.
-The script makes a <.counts> file for the best and all alignments seperately. **For DE expression it is then best to use the all alignments but select the most abundant transcript per gene based on the total RNA-seq data.
-For codon level analyses which is done transcriptome wide it is best to use the best mappings.**

-The ***RPFs_9a_CDS_counts.sh*** uses the ***summing_CDS_counts.py*** to sum all the read counts that are within the CDS.
+The ***RPFs_9a_CDS_counts.sh*** uses the ***summing_CDS_counts.py*** to sum all the read counts that are within the CDS. **This will be the input into DESeq2.**

-The ***summing_CDS_counts.py*** has an option to remove the first 20 and last 10 codons, which is recommended (and set as default in *RPFs_9a_CDS_counts.sh* script) to avoid biases at the start and stop codons, essentially meaning that only activly elongating ribosomes are counted.
+The *summing_CDS_counts.py* has an option to remove the first 20 and last 10 codons, which is recommended (and set as default in *RPFs_9a_CDS_counts.sh* script) to avoid biases at the start and stop codons, essentially meaning that only activly elongating ribosomes are counted.

 There is also the option to only include reads that are in frame.
 However, although periodicty indicates that the majority of the reads are truely RPFs, it doesn't neccessarily mean that reads that are not in frame are not RPFs and the majority of the reads in the CDS will most likely be RPFs. **It is therefore recommended to include reads in all frames for DE analysis.
-For codon level analyses, only reads in frame should be used as it is not possible to determine the A-site codon with high confidence for reads not in frame.**
+For codon level analyses, only reads in frame should be used as it is not possible to determine codon level resolution with high confidence for reads not in frame.**

+### Counting codon occupancy
+The ***RPFs_9b_count_codons.sh*** uses the ***count_codon_occupancy.py*** to determine which codon was positioned at the A,P and E-site plus two codons either side, for every RPF read and sum them all together.
+The ***codon_occupancy.R*** script then takes this data and uses it to measure relative elongation rates for each codon based on the number of RPFs where that codon was at the A-site compared to the number of RPFs where that codon was at either of the 7 sites described above.
+This therefore accounts for differing mRNA abundances and initiation rates transcriptome-wide.

 # Common troubleshooting
 ### remove \r end lines